-My name is Brendan Downes, and I work as a Patient Advocate for 180 Medical.
-Part of my job involves getting to help support kids with spina bifida and their families.
+My name is Brendan, and I’m a Patient Advocate for 180 Medical.
+Part of my job involves helping support kids with spina bifida and their families.
 As an adult with spina bifida, I’d like to share a bit about my perspective on gaining independence with a disability.

 What Does Independence Mean?

 First, what is independence?
-While independence can mean different things to different people, we can all generally agree that independence involves being able to take care of yourself and your own needs.
-Also, it may mean assuming responsibility for your own life.
+While independence can mean different things to different people, we can all generally agree that it involves being able to take care of yourself and your own needs.
+It may also mean assuming responsibility for your own life.
 To me, independence also means mastering different life skills.

 For a person living with a disability, this can be one of the most challenging and daunting tasks in life.
 We may even think it is insurmountable.
 After all, if independence means taking care of your own needs, those of us with disabilities often have a longer list of needs than our non-disabled family or friends.

-In my first blog about growing up with spina bifida, I wrote about how unique and challenging it can be.
-I think that also applies to the process of gaining independence with a disability.
+In my blog post about growing up with spina bifida, I wrote about how unique and challenging it can be.
+I think that also applies to gaining independence with a disability.
 However, as the quote by Joshua J. Marine says: “Challenges are what make life interesting, and overcoming them is what makes life meaningful.”

 Taking Care of Your Own Needs with a Disability

 While having a disability may create more challenges than others face, it’s good to remember that every day of our lives will bring new challenges.
 You’ll encounter things you need or want to accomplish.
-In all reality, it’s best to learn early on the various ways we can go about achieving those tasks.
-Ultimately, I believe that the sooner we can begin learning how to perform tasks on our own, the better.
+In all reality, it’s best to learn early how to achieve those tasks.
+Ultimately, I believe the sooner we can begin learning to perform tasks independently, the better.

 When you live with a disability like spina bifida, then you will need to learn new skills that your non-disabled friends or siblings may not.
-For example, you may have to learn to manage your skin care routine, exercise routine, or your bowel and bladder routine on your own, such as learning the basics of intermittent self-catheterization.
+For example, you may have to learn to manage your skincare, exercise, or bowel and bladder routine on your own, such as learning the basics of intermittent self-catheterization.

-Not only are these skills instrumental for gaining independence, but they are also paramount to ensure you maintain your independence.
-If you do not take care of yourself by managing the various self-care routines you need to protect your health, then independence may not be attainable for you.
-Some people with disabilities will require some sort of consistent help, but that doesn’t mean you cannot also experience a level of independence.
+Not only are these skills instrumental for gaining independence, but they are also paramount to ensuring you maintain your independence.
+If you do not manage the various self-care routines you need to protect your health, then independence may not be attainable for you.
+Some people with disabilities will require some consistent help, but that doesn’t mean you cannot also experience a level of independence.

 A Parent’s Role in Encouraging Independence